MichaelAho1/QuickMarkets/README.md

-Frontend - React.js, Figma, Chart.js
+Frontend - React.js, Chart.js

-Backend - Django (Python), REST APIs
+Backend - Django, Python, REST APIs

 QuickMarkets is a stock market simulator designed to educate users on investing and portfolio management through a fast-paced, realistic trading experience.
 Built by a team of 4, this project compresses real-time trading days into minutes,